mementum/cpp17-iterating-problems/src/en/0080-arrays-introduction.md

 Notice how we use a new friend, `std::back_inserter(v)`, to insert elements at the "back" (i.e., using `push_back`) of the `std::vector`.
 This is our next target: generalizing the use of containers for the solution.

-Something important is that we use the `::value_type` of our input iterator to instantiate the proper version of `std::vector` and make sure that it can hold the input values.
+Something important is that we use the `::value_type`, using our `it_type` helper, of our input iterator to instantiate the proper version of `std::vector` and make sure that it can hold the input values.

 ## Let the Containers Come To Us